knative/community/ROLES.md

   - Mentoring and guiding approvers, members, and new contributors.

+## Stepping Down/Emeritus Process
+If and when contributors' commitment levels change, contributors can consider stepping down (moving down the contributor ladder) or moving to emeritus status (completely stepping away from the project).

+Once a member has decided to move to emeritus or step down the contributor ladder, their entries in Peribolos should be removed or modified according to the specific change.
+Members moving to emiritus status should be removed from the Knative GitHub organization in Peribolos through a PR submitted by the member or a member of the Steering Committee.

+## Inactivity
+It is important for contributors to be and stay active to set an example and show commitment to the project.
+Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a lost of trust in the project.

+* Inactivity is measured by:
+    * Periods of no contributions for longer than 12 months
+    * Periods of no communication for longer than 12 months
+* Consequences of being inactive include:
+    * Involuntary Removal or demotion

+## Involuntary Removal or Demotion

+Removal or demotion of a contributor happens when responsibilities and requirements aren't being met.
+This may include repeated patterns of inactivity, extended period of inactivity, a period of failing to meet the requirements of your role.
+This process is important because it protects the community and its deliverables while also opens up opportunities for new contributors to step in.

+Similarly, a disciplinary action such as a violation of the Code of Conduct, will result in a removal or demotion of a contributor.

+Involuntary removal or demotion is handled through a vote by a current Steering Committee members, requiring 4 of 5 votes (80%) in favor of removal.

 # Notes

 Within this section "manager" refers to a Member who is a Working Group Lead or